 Recycled luminaries are actually a great year-round craft.
 You can make them spooky for Halloween or use pretty patterns to lighten up a birthday picnic table.
 They’re especially nice during winter holiday celebrations though both indoors and out on the porch.
-I like how this person below, hung their luminaries in the window.
-Nice.

 - Empty tin cans of any size – peel the paper off and clean them exceptionally well.
 If you’re using a large can with a design, say a coffee can, you can paint it, but wait until after you poke your holes.

 - Nails of various sizes.
 The bigger the nail the easier this project is.
 However, you can make various designs with a good selection of different sized nails.

 - Candles – I suggest safer, LED candle lights, rather than actual candles.
 Especially use LED tea lights if you’re planning on covering your luminary with vellum.

 - Optional items include – paint, vellum paper, glue, and glitter

 Make your luminaries:

 - If the top edges of your cans are sharp or jagged, file them down with a metal file stick.